nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Saving the data

-VVax@NUS saves your current data into your computer automatically after any command.
+Vax@NUS saves your current data into your computer automatically after any command.
 There is no need to save manually.

  :information_source: **NOTE:**  VAX@NUS will display our sample data file if no data file is found from your computer.